wso2-attic/esb-connectors/deputy/deputy-connector/deputy-connector-1.0.0/README.txt

 	iv)		leaveEndDate					- 	Use a valid future date as the end date of the leave period.
 This shouldn't be a past value than 'leaveStartDate'.
 Follow the format DD/MM/YYYY.
-	v)		leaveStatus						- 	Use a valid status of a leave as documented in the API documentation. vi)		leaveApprovalComment			-   Use a string value as the approval comment of the leave. vii)	intStartTimestamp			    -   Use a valid UNIX timestamp. viii)	intEndTimestamp			   		-   Use a valid UNIX timestamp. ix)	    intOpunitId			        	-   Use a valid Operational unit ID (Operational Unit 3 is valid and created by default).
+	v)		leaveStatus						- 	Use a valid status of a leave as documented in the API documentation. vi)		leaveApprovalComment			-   Use a string value as the approval comment of the leave. vii)	intStartTimestamp			    -   Use a valid UNIX future timestamp. viii)	intEndTimestamp			   		-   Use a valid UNIX future timestamp. ix)	    intOpunitId			        	-   Use a valid Operational unit ID (Operational Unit 3 is valid and created by default).
 	x)	    blnPublish			    		-   Use a value 1 or 0 as the boolean value representing the roster is published. xi)	    companyId			    		-   Use a valid company ID (Default is 1).